hafslundnett/hdd-style/styleguide/lib/buttons.md

 ## Secondary button
 `hdd-button`

-The secondary button should never be used alone in a page.
+The secondary button should never be used alone on a page.

 ```secondary-button.html
 <button class="hdd-button is-secondary">Secondary</button>